 Difficulty: Easy to Moderate

 Map: You can purchase a map of this hike at the tourist offices, souvenir shops, and outdoor suppliers in the Dolomites.
 For this hike, you need the Tabacco #3 or #7.
 Purchasing the map is not necessary.
 The hiking trail is well marked and easy to follow.
-You can also reference the book Shorter Walks in the Dolomites, which we reference below.
+You can also reference the book Shorter Walks in the Dolomites, which we mention below.

 When to go: This hike is best during the summer months.